OmarIsmail7980/student-classification/README.md

 # student-classification

-Classify wether a student is Male or a Female
+Classify wether a student is a Male or a Female

 #Requirments